Securing Automated Insulin Delivery Systems: A Review of Security Threats and Protective Strategies: Attack Vectors in AID systems

 \section{Attack Vectors in AID systems}

-Building on the discussion of cybersecurity vulnerabilities in AID systems, it is crucial to examine the specific cyber threats that target these systems.
-Table \ref{table3-2} presents a chronological overview of both real-world attacks and emerging threats identified in the literature on AID systems.
+Building on the discussion of security vulnerabilities in AID systems, it is crucial to examine the specific attack vectors that target these systems.
+Table \ref{table3-2} presents a reverse chronological overview of real-world attacks and emerging threats identified in the literature, detailing their causes, impacts on device functionality, and the adversarial capabilities required.

-As illustrated in the taxonomy (Figure \ref{Taxonomy}), malicious attacks on AID systems can be broadly categorized into cyber-physical attacks and process-aware attacks, based on whether they exploit knowledge of the system’s dynamic control processes \cite{144}.
+As illustrated in the taxonomy (Figure \ref{Taxonomy}), malicious attacks on AID systems can be broadly categorised into cyber-physical attacks and process-aware attacks, based on whether they exploit knowledge of the system’s dynamic control processes \cite{144}.
 Cyber-physical attacks, which are common across various IoMT devices, compromise system functionality by targeting software, hardware, or communication channels without requiring an in-depth understanding of the underlying control mechanisms.
-In contrast, process-aware attacks specifically target semi- or closed-loop medical systems such as AID.
-By making subtle manipulations within the operational bounds of the system, these attacks can significantly impact patient safety \cite{2}.
-Since cyber-physical attacks align with broader IoMT security concerns, threats and potential countermeasures have been detailed in existing surveys \cite{82}\cite{93}\cite{94}, this section focuses on analysing attack vectors and technical details that are relevant to AID systems.
+In contrast, process-aware attacks specifically target semi- or closed-loop control like AID systems.
+By making subtle manipulations within the operational bounds, these attacks can significantly impact system behaviours to threat patient safety \cite{2}.
+Since cyber-physical attacks align with broader IoMT security concerns, threats and potential countermeasures have been detailed in existing surveys \cite{82}\cite{93}\cite{94}.
+This section focuses on analysing attack vectors and technical details that are specific to AID systems.

-To systematically analyse these attack vectors, we categorize them into three key areas based on their impacts on the fundamental principles of cybersecurity: confidentiality, integrity, and availability.
-Table \ref{table3-1} presents an overview of these attack vectors, along with brief descriptions and feasible countermeasures.
+For systematic analysis, the attack vectors are grouped into three categories corresponding to the fundamental principles of cybersecurity: confidentiality, integrity, and availability.
+Table \ref{table3-1} provides this classification and links the attacks identified in Table \ref{table3-2} with feasible countermeasures summarised in Table \ref{table4-1}.
+The following discussion focuses on these attack vectors and outlines potential countermeasures, whereas Section \ref{sec:defence} reviews research contributions on implementing such defences in AID systems.